 Toilets in Nepal (During Your Trek)

 Toilets in Nepal, like many in Asia are usually holes in the ground that you squat over and flush with a jug of water.
-The key is to relax all the way down so you’re resting on your calves!
+The key is to squat and relax all the way down until you’re resting on your calves!
 If you’re fit enough to trek, you’re probably fit enough to squat low!